 Battery technology, cost-saving opportunities

 The discussion around battery technology is everywhere on the internet, and I’ll let it be.
-For me, there were 3 choices:
+For me, when I started buying the major bits for the projects, there were 3 choices:

 or, when you turn them into a “pack”, it looks something like this:

 These cells are very elegant.
 They hold a lot of capacity for their size, and they are really well laid out for easy interconnects.
-The only down-side I had was the price in that some of the other alternatives were on sale and CALB was not.
-If all had been equal, I would more than likely have gone with CALB cells (or same thing from different vendors).
+The only down-side I had was the cost per kWh, not that they’re not worth it but that I can’t spend that much and still do the rest of the project.
+If money were not this tight, I would more than likely have gone with CALB cells (or same thing from different vendors).

-These Tesla cells are made up of 330 Panasonic 18650 lithium cells each.
-The come from excess/obsolete inventory and as a result have some issues around reviving them and getting to capacity, but they are excellent value for money ($750-or-so for 3 kWh incl water-cooling jacket, monitoring plug etc).
+For this project, I ended up with Tesla cells from excess/obsolete inventory.
+As a result I’ll probably have some issues around reviving them and getting to capacity.
+I first ran across these in a work-project and was pretty impressed with how they were built, and when I found an offer for a batch of these for ~$250 per kWh I jumped.
+That price gets capacity, proper fusing, temperature sensors built in as well as water cooling.
 The major down-side (for me) is that they’re extremely awkward at 40″ long.
-I would need to find space for 30 of them, and there is only so much usable space to hide things that big.
+I would need to find space for 30 of them, and there is only so much usable “straight” space to hide things that big.

 - In a pack with parallel cells, each cell needs its own fuse (to avoid fire etc when one shorts out in the middle of a pack).
 Those fuses are not-cheap and a pain to install